unjs/h3/MIGRATION.md

 > Currently v2 is in beta stage You can try with [`h3-nightly@2x`](https://www.npmjs.com/package/h3-nightly?activeTab=versions)

 > [!NOTE]
-> This is an undergoing migration guide and not finished yet.
+> This is an undergoing migration guide and is not finished yet.

 ## Fully decoupled from Node.js

-We started migrating h3 towards Web standards since [v1.8](https://unjs.io/blog/2023-08-15-h3-towards-the-edge-of-the-web). h3 apps are now fully decoupled from Node.js leveraging an adapter based abstraction layer to natively support Web and Node.js runtimes, equality fast and efficient!
+We started migrating h3 towards Web standards since [v1.8](https://unjs.io/blog/2023-08-15-h3-towards-the-edge-of-the-web). h3 apps are now fully decoupled from Node.js using an adapter-based abstraction layer to support Web and Node.js runtime features and performances natively.

-This migration significantly reduces your bundle sizes and overhead in Web native runtimes such as [Bun](https://bun.sh/), [Deno](https://deno.com) and [Cloudflare Workers](https://workers.cloudflare.com/).
+This migration significantly reduces your bundle sizes and overhead in Web-native runtimes such as [Bun](https://bun.sh/), [Deno](https://deno.com) and [Cloudflare Workers](https://workers.cloudflare.com/).

-Sinve v2, Event properties `event.node.{req,res}` and `event.web` are not available anymore, instead you can use `getNodeContext(event)` and `getWebContext(event)` to access raw objects for each runtime (if you really have to!).
+Since v2, Event properties `event.node.{req,res}` and `event.web` is not available anymore, instead, you can use `getNodeContext(event)` and `getWebContext(event)` to access raw objects for each runtime.

 ## Response handling

-You should now always explicitly `return` or `throw` responses and errors from event handlers.
+You should always explicitly `return` or `throw` responses and errors from event handlers.

-Previously we had `send*` utils that could interop the response handling lifecycle **anywhere** in any utility or middleware causing unpredictable application state control.
-In order to mitigate edge cases, previously events had an `event.handler` property which is now gone! `event.respondWith` is also removed, you can directly return a `Response` object.
+Previously h3 had `send*` utils that could interop the response handling lifecycle **anywhere** in any utility or middleware causing unpredictable application state control.
+To mitigate edge cases of this, previously h3 added `event.handler` property which is now gone!

-If you were priously using these methods, you can simply replace them with `return` statements returning a text, json value, stream or web `Response` (h3 smatly detects and handles them):
+If you were previously using these methods, you can replace them with `return` statements returning a text, JSON value, stream, or web `Response` (h3 smartly detects and handles them):

 - `send(event, value)`: Use `return <value>`
 - `sendNoContent(event)`: Use `return null`
 - `sendError(event, error)`: Use `throw createError()`
-- `sendStream(event, stream)`: Use `return steream`
+- `sendStream(event, stream)`: Use `return stream`
 - `sendWebResponse(event, response)`: Use `return response`

-Other send utils that renamed and need explicit `return`:
+Other send utils that are renamed and need explicit `return`:

 - `sendIterable(event, value)`: Use `return iterable()`
 - `sendRedirect(event, location, code)`: Use `return redirect(event, location, code)`